DWFlanagan/ntrh/raw_markdown.md

 The next major gift to Rensselaer was $2,600,000 toward the construction of a new engineering center.
 The initial cost estimate for the building, as given to the New York State Dormitory Fund on 4 March 1975, was $11,808,100.
 While the Dormitory Fund did cover some of it, a 30 year bond was taken to cover most of the cost of the building.
 RPI intended to cover the bond with gifts, despite the annual payments of $202,000.

 The actual groundbreaking was to be initiated by Margaret Jonsson; however, she was in Dallas, Texas at the time.
-A small charge was set up to be detonated by a phone call that Mrs. Jonsson made ... thus the term \`\`dial-a-bomb'' came to be the description of the event on 15 April 1975, at 11AM.
-The '86 Field became the \`\`'43 Field,'' as construction equipment and much of the fill that was excavated for the basement of the Center (4000 cubic yards) was placed on the playing surface, cutting the field almost precisely in half down the long axis.
+A small charge was set up to be detonated by a phone call that Mrs. Jonsson made ... thus the term "dial-a-bomb" came to be the description of the event on 15 April 1975, at 11AM.
+The '86 Field became the "'43 Field," as construction equipment and much of the fill that was excavated for the basement of the Center (4000 cubic yards) was placed on the playing surface, cutting the field almost precisely in half down the long axis.
 The half of the field which was buried with fill became known as Mount Fogarty; it was two stories tall.
-The Jonsson Engineering Center opened in August 1977, and became a center piece of the \`\`Rensselaer 2000'' plan.
+The Jonsson Engineering Center opened in August 1977, and became a center piece of the "Rensselaer 2000" plan.

 #### Alan Voorhees

 ![](https://web.archive.org/web/20160809181640im_/http://deltosfleet.smugmug.com/Travel/RPI-2012/i-PvDS2W3/0/S/DSC0208-S.jpg)

 The Chapel became the school's second computer center, with the donations of Alan Voorhees and the insistence of RPI's students.
 In 1977 a study was completed detailing options for a new computer center, to replace the Amos Eaton facility and house the 'brand-new' IBM 3033 (see Myron in _Tute Speak)_.
 The study was to choose among three plans.
 The first two proposals sought to build the center on top of or below the Armory Parking Lot.
 The third plan suggested renovating the Seminary Chapel, which was empty as of the opening of the Folsom Library.
-The Chapel was not favored by either the architecture group doing the study, nor by the Trustees, but a student referendum overwhelmingly chose the old church building as the site, remarking on the aesthetic beauty of the Chapel versus yet another \`\`high-tech'' edifice.
+The Chapel was not favored by either the architecture group doing the study, nor by the Trustees, but a student referendum overwhelmingly chose the old church building as the site, remarking on the aesthetic beauty of the Chapel versus yet another "high-tech" edifice.
 According to students who were present at the time these decisions were being made, the student referendum did not really amount to a hill of beans; the item which tipped the scales in the favour of the Chapel as a computer center was that the estimated cost of the Armory computer center nearly doubled between the initial cost estimates and the final decision.
 With Alan Voorhees' $3.4 million gift (the largest single donation in RPI's history) the Voorhees Computing Center went under construction.
 The center opened on 9 Oct 1979.

 The center is unique in that a small building was constructed _inside_ the old chapel.
 To save energy costs, the heat generated by the computer within keeps the building warm in the winter.
 The new IBM 3081D computer now resides in the basement of the VCC.
 Unfortunately, the new machine does not produce the heat that the 3033 did, and people were worried about the possibility that they would have to install a real heating system in the computer center; however, it turned out that the IBX telephone system generates more heat on its own than the 3033 ever did.
 And since the IBX is housed in the VCC, heat is suddenly no problem.
 Of course, the air conditioning systems have had to be beefed up ...